-- Eastern elk were native to Virginia, but declared extinct in 1855.
-Rocky Mountain elk were reintroduced to Southwest Virginia in 2012.
+- Eastern elk were native to Virginia, but were declared extinct due to overhunting and habitat loss in 1855.
+A herd of Rocky Mountain elk, a western subspecies of elk, were introduced to southwest Virginia in 2012 and are still in the area today.

 - Only male elk (bulls) grow antlers, which are shed and grow back every year.
 Females are called cows.